|Nutrition Facts (per serving)|

 This hearty stew makes a fabulous meal with freshly baked cornbread.
 Or serve the stew with biscuits or crusty rolls.
 It is also delicious served with cornmeal waffles.

-Some other ingredients that could be added to the stew include minced jalapeno peppers, crushed red pepper flakes, or smoky dried ancho chiles.
+For the canned tomatoes, choose plain tomatoes, or grab a can with peppers or zesty chili-style tomatoes.
+Some other ingredients that could be added to the stew include minced jalapeño peppers, crushed red pepper flakes, or smoky dried ancho chiles.

-- 1 can/4 ounces chopped mild green chile peppers
+1 (4-ounce) can chopped mild green chile peppers

 Cut the beef into 1/2-inch cubes.

 Reduce the heat to medium and add the onion and green bell pepper.
-Cook, stirring until the onions are translucent.
+Cook, stirring until the onion is translucent.